Skip to main content

 Books by Jenna Blum

-by Jenna Blum - Fiction, Romance, Romantic Suspense, Suspense, Thriller
+by Jenna Blum - Fiction, Psychological Suspense, Psychological Thriller, Romance, Romantic Suspense, Suspense, Thriller

-Simone “Sam” Vetiver is a mid-career novelist facing a deadline for a new book on which she’s totally blocked.
+Simone “Sam” Vetiver is a mid-career novelist finishing a lukewarm publicity tour while facing a deadline for a new book on which she’s totally blocked.
 Recently divorced, Sam is worrying where her life is going when she receives glowing fan mail from stratospherically successful author William Corwyn, renowned for his female-centric novels.
 When William and Sam meet and his literary sympathy is as intense as their chemistry, both writers think they’ve found The One.
 But as in their own novels, things between Sam and William are not what they seem.
 William has multiple stalkers, including a scarily persistent one named The Rabbit.
-He lives on a remote Maine island, where his writer life resembles The Shining.
-And when writers turn up dead, including from The Darlings support group William runs, Sam has to ask: Is it The Rabbit --- William’s #1 Stalker?
+When writers turn up dead, including from The Darlings support group William runs, Sam has to ask: Is it The Rabbit --- William’s #1 Stalker?
 Another woman scorned?
 Can William be everything he seems?

 by Jenna Blum - Memoir, Nonfiction